Information for leaders

 - I have a process for gaining consent from parents/carers for young people to return.

 Planning your programme - Now you have your plans approved and have spoken to everyone to make sure they’re ready to return, it’s time to get your programme up and running.
-So this is no different from usual, make sure you have a balance of activities and keep them socially distanced.

 Hear from leaders about their experiences of getting back together with their Section.